Jeremy J. Lewis

-Jeremy J. Lewis is a British businessman who founded the Amazon Recording Studios in Liverpool, United Kingdom.
-The recording studios are seen as one of the most iconic recording studios in the United Kingdom, with a large number of notable musicians from Black Sabbath to The Smiths recording albums at the studio.
+Jeremy J. Lewis is a British businessman who founded the Amazon Recording Studios in Liverpool, England.
+The recording studios are seen as one of the most iconic recording studios in the United Kingdom, with a large number of notable musicians from Black Sabbath to the Smiths recording albums at the studio.
 Lewis' involvement in the studio led to him working as a producer during the 1980s.

-Under Lewis' guidance, Amazon studios went on to create the Parr Street Studios, which were designed and founded by Lewis.
-His work as a producer/re-mixer has included work for artists as diverse as China Crisis and Black Sabbath's fourteenth studio album, Headless Cross.
+Under Lewis's guidance, Amazon studios went on to create the Parr Street Studios, which were designed and founded by Lewis.
+His work as a producer/re-mixer has included work for artists as diverse as China Crisis and Black Sabbath (on their fourteenth studio album, Headless Cross, 1989).

 Career

-In the early 1970s Jeremy bought the assets of recording studio, Liverpool Sound Enterprises literally the only recording studio in the Liverpool area at the time.
-After a change of name to Amazon Studios Lewis focused on using the studio for his own band initially with the hope of turning the studio into a commercial enterprise in the longer term.
+In the early 1970s, Lewis bought the assets of Liverpool Sound Enterprises, the only recording studio in the Liverpool area at the time.
+After a change of name to Amazon Studios, Lewis initially focused on using it for his own band with the hope of turning the studio into a commercial enterprise in the longer term.

 The studio in its early days used a unique 8-track tube multitrack and various upgrades were made to the studio by Lewis.
 Many local artists up to this point had used the studio facilities.

-At this point, few major studios were based outside London, so to begin with, Lewis' Amazon Studios rarely had notable artists recording there.
+At this point, few major studios were based outside London, so to begin with, Lewis's Amazon Studios rarely had notable artists recording there.
 In the early 1980s however, a surge of popular UK-based musicians from the North of England emerged.
 Many of these artists wanted to record closer to home and away from London.
-This led in a surge in popularity for northern recording studios, including Lewis' Amazon Studios.
+This led in a surge in popularity for northern recording studios, including Lewis's.

 Over the next decade, Lewis produced many albums for notable British musicians and bands.
-Over 345 notable albums and singles were recorded at the studios, with Lewis playing an integral part in their production through the studios.
+Over 345 notable albums and singles were recorded at the studios, with Lewis playing an integral part in their production.
 One of his first notable works was with Pete Wylie's Wah!
 Heat and also China Crisis in the late 1970s.
-Much of this work was under the Indie label Lewis and Pete Fulwell founded, Inevitable.
+Much of this work was under the independent record label Lewis and Pete Fulwell founded, Inevitable.
 In 1984, the label released a compilation album, Small Hits and Near Misses.
-During this era, Lewis worked on production for the album, Difficult Shapes & Passive Rhythms, Some People Think It's Fun to Entertain for China Crisis.
+During this era, Lewis worked on production for China Crisis's album Difficult Shapes & Passive Rhythms, Some People Think It's Fun to Entertain.

 In 1989, Lewis worked on the production and finishing for Black Sabbath's fourteenth studio album, Headless Cross.